bitnami/containers/bitnami/pymilvus/README.md

-# Bitnami package for PyMilvus
+# Bitnami Secure Image for PyMilvus

 ## What is PyMilvus?